sr99622/wabash/README.md

 ls vm/shared
 ```

-The file `stock.tar.gz` and the package installer `wheelhouse` should be observable in the shared directory.
+The file `stock.tar.gz` and the package installer directory `wheelhouse` should be observable in the shared directory.
 Please note that if files are added to the shared directory by the Host, they may not be immediately observable from the virtual machine.
 To refresh the directory view in the virtual machine, use `umount vm/shared`, then repeat the `vm_mount_host` command from above.

 At this point, the virtual machine is no longer needed and can be shut down.